Sage-Bionetworks/dockerParallelRemoveDirectory/README.md

 # dockerParallelRemoveDirectory
-deletes directory files in parallel for the DM challenge.
+deletes in parallel all files within specified directory for the DM challenge.

 parameterized version of Thomas Schaffter's parallel removal.